K-dash/pyrope/README.md

 When integrating exception-based code, use `exception_to_ropust_error()` to normalize Python exceptions into the shared `RopustError` format.

+Why a shared error format?
+It keeps errors consistent across Python/Rust boundaries and lets you reliably capture metadata (like `py_traceback`) without losing context.
+The full format and field meanings are documented in [docs/errors.md](docs/errors.md).

 ## Syntactic Sugar: `@do` Decorator

 Generator-based short-circuiting reproduces Rust's `?` operator in Python.